-In this fast-running world, companies are required to handle more number of projects.
+In this fast-running world, companies are required to handle more projects.
 For this reason, managers are willing to have the best-suited software to manage, schedule, and organize the details of their particular project.
 Primavera and MS projects are well-known project management software for project planning, progress updating, tracking, reporting, and execution to mitigate the project's bustles and hustles.
-Many companies were using one of these two software to organize their project with utmost convenience.
-In this article, we will discuss ‘Primavera vs MS Project’ in detail.
+Many companies were using one of this two software to organize their project with utmost convenience.
+In this article, we will discuss ‘Primavera vs. MS Project’ in detail.

 Primavera and MS Project are the most widely used Softwares used for scheduling, planning, tracking, and reporting.
-The major differences between this two software are discussed below in detail.
+The major differences between these two software are discussed below in detail.

 Oracle Primavera has an excellent user interface, including graphs, but Primavera P6 Professional and other versions have a weaker User Interface.
-Whereas, MS Project is a powerful Graphical User Interface with captivating progress graphs, resources graphs, and histograms in MS Project and other packages.
+In contrast, MS Project is a powerful Graphical User Interface with captivating progress graphs, resources graphs, and histograms in MS Project and other packages.

 Primavera has Professional and web-based architecture.
 In comparison, MS Project has three versions, such as Standard, Web-based, and Professional.

 Primavera can establish more than one relationship between activities.
 We can have Start-to-Start (SS) and Finish-to-Finish (FF) between the same two activities.
-Whereas, MS Project can establish only one relationship between two activities.
+In comparison, MS Project can establish only one relationship between two activities.

 Primavera documents, plans, and other project information can be converted to HTML directly from the software.
 In comparison, MS Project does not have such options.